-For the nine months ended September 30, 2021, fuel revenue increased by \$768.1 million, or 53.9%, over the comparable nine months of 2020.
+20.2%, compared to the three months ended September 30, 2020 due to approximately \$20 million of incremental expenses related to the ExpressStop and Empire Acquisitions and an increase in expenses at same stores, including higher credit card fees the comparable nine months of 2020.
 The ExpressStop and Empire Acquisitions contributed an additional 105.7 million gallons sold, or approximately \$312.1 million in fuel revenue.
 The increase in fuel revenue was also attributable to a \$0.77 per gallon increase in the average retail price of fuel in the nine months of 2021 over the comparable nine-month period in 2020.
 However, gallons sold at same stores were down approximately 1.6%, or 10.8 million gallons, which was a decrease of 1.2% when the nine months of 2020 (to eliminate the effect of the 2020 leap year) was adjusted to be based on 180 days, primarily due to the COVID-19 pandemic combined with managing both volume and margin to optimize fuel margin.
 Additionally, underperforming retail stores, which were closed or converted to dealer-operated sites over the last 12 months in order to optimize profitability, negatively impacted gallons sold.

-For the nine months ended September 30, 2021, merchandise revenue increased by \$101.3 million, or 9.0%, over the comparable nine months of 2020.
+Nine Months Ended September 30, 2021 versus Nine Months Ended September 30, 2020 over the comparable nine months of 2020.
 The ExpressStop and Empire Acquisitions contributed an additional approximately \$100 million of merchandise revenue.
 Same store merchandise sales increased \$23.0 million, or 2.1%, for the nine months of 2021 compared to the nine months of 2020, which was an increase of 2.4% when the nine months of 2020 was adjusted to be based on 180 days.
 Same store merchandise sales increased primarily due to higher grocery, packaged beverage, center-store items, frozen food, grab-n-go, other tobacco products, beer and wine revenue from benefits of planogram, assortment and marketing initiatives and fact-based data to react to changing consumer needs.
 Offsetting these increases was a lower reliance on cigarette sales and a decrease in merchandise revenue from underperforming retail stores closed or converted to dealer-operated sites.